cea-hpc/modules/doc/source/module.rst

   Default value is ``root@localhost``.
 The :envvar:`MODULECONTACT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULECONTACT` description for details.

  .. mconfig:: extended_default